1. General Information

 Now, let us build a replenishment plan by clicking the Forecast button.
-To see it, go to the Inventory report tab.
+To see it, go to the Inventory planning tab.
 By default, it is represented by the Order now section.
 Here you can also see replenishment parameters such as On hand, Lead time, Order cycle, and other (see figure below).

 To change replenishment parameters in Streamline:

 1. Change the necessary parameters in your data source.
 For this example, we open the Excel data file, change the Lead time for the C1020 item from 30 days to 60, and save the file (see figure below).